uverma/minimal-mistakes/_pages/sample-page.md

 ## Teaching:
+- July - Nov 2019: Motion and Geometry Based Methods in Computer Vision, Computer Organization and Architechture
+- Jan- May 2019: Computer Vision
 - July-Nov 2018: Motion and Geometry Based Methods in Computer Vision
 - Jan-May 2018: Computer Vision
 - August-Nov 2017: Motion and Geometry Based Methods in Computer Vision